 Internally, each Police Division has a Community Policing Desk with the Second-in-Command of the Division being the ‘point-man’ for community policing `activities and reporting to the Divisional Commander.
 The Divisional Commander has the responsibility to the Commissioner of Police who is assisted in this regard by the Deputy Commissioner “Administration” and the Police National Coordinator for Community Policing who is also the Force Public Relations and Press Officer.

 The Ministry of Public Security from time to time gives policy guidelines for the maintenance and development of community policing.

 With the involvement of the Ministry of Public Security, community policing has been galvanized in a positive way with more resources being made available, as a specific budgetary allocation for community policing was realized under the Ministry.

-A radio network has also been activated comprising base sets at certain locations in Divisions and hand held sets at group level.
+A radio network has also been activated comprising base sets at certain locations in Divisions and handheld sets at the group level.

 A field Audit was recently done to correct, as far as practicable, the statistics in relation to the number of groups and persons involved.
 Training has also improved with a curriculum being drawn up by the Guyana Police Force and a special needs package compiled by the Ministry.

 A new Constitution for the Community Policing Organisation of Guyana (CPOG) was drafted and subsequently adopted at the Annual General Meeting of the NCPE that was held in 2013, at the Police Sports Club, Eve Leary.

 Some years ago, cognisant of the fact that owing to manpower limitations police ranks could not be made available to effectively accompany community policing groups when on patrol in their communities, the Police Force put in place arrangements whereby identified and approved members of community policing groups were processed as Rural Constables to be with the patrols.